How to Use Visual Merchandising Analytics to Optimize SKU Density

 Adding more is easy, but the key is finding the right balance based on performance data.

-What Visual Merchandisers Can Measure
+What Visual Merchandisers Should Measure to Guide SKU Optimization

 To move beyond that gut feeling, merchandising teams need to measure and test.
 These metrics help determine the right balance of SKU density: